 White Stripes vocalist attacks music games

-- Posted June 23rd, 2009 at 12:11 EDT by Mike Harradence
+- Posted June 23rd, 2009 at 12:11 EDT by Michael Harradence

 White Stripes frontman Jack White has expressed his disappointment over the fact children are becoming increasingly exposed to music via videogames such as Guitar Hero.